iamshubhp/Resume-Review/README.md

 ## Technologies Used

 - Streamlit for the web interface
-- Google's Generative AI (Gemini) for analysis
+- OpenAI gpt-4-turbo for analysis
 - PDF2Image for PDF processing
 - Custom CSS for enhanced UI